Icosanol/ModelRocketAHRS/README.md

 Windows users could use [WinAVR](https://sourceforge.net/projects/winavr/), but I have never tried this, so it might actually be simpler to launch a Linux virtual machine and connect your USB-to-serial device to the VM.

-Mac OS X is awesome, as it comes with some of the standard GNU tools, including make (though you must install XCode).
+Mac OS X is awesome, as it comes with some of the standard GNU tools, including make (though you must install Xcode).
 The AVR tools [can be installed with Homebrew](http://maxembedded.com/2015/06/setting-up-avr-gcc-toolchain-on-linux-and-mac-os-x/), and then the UNIX compilation steps can be followed as if you were on Linux.

 Hardware
 --------